 Differentiate your brand by relating to the customer with personalization.
 Be sure to do your research, and learn a little bit about your target.
 You can bring up who they have talked to, when they first contacted you, or even past orders.
 On top of knowing just a little bit of their history and how it relates to your brand, be sure to learn their name.

-3. Don’t go overboard
+4. Don’t go overboard

 You don’t want to be creepy.
-For example, if their first contact with your brand was a few years ago, it might be too late to bring that up in the conversation.
+For example, if a person’s first contact with your brand was a few years ago, it might be too late to bring that up in the conversation.
 Or, if their recent purchase was something people generally keep private, don’t talk about it at great lengths – and definitely don’t use it as a subject in an email or letter.
 Going overboard with personalization can be a big turn off and make your customers uncomfortable.

 How to ask for a referral passively